-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.80% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education, communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 1.01% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.

 The fund seeks to achieve its objective by investing in a well-diversified portfolio of non-U.S. stocks.
-The target portfolio is the MSCI All Country World (Ex-U.S.) Investable Market Index, which is a market-capitalization-weighted blend of regions and countries, and of developed and emerging markets outside the United States.
+The target portfolio is the MSCI All Country World (Ex-U.S.) Investable Market Index, which is a marketcapitalization-weighted blend of regions and countries, and of developed and emerging markets outside the United States.